tc39/proposal-ses/README.md

 failures such as out-of-memory.
 In theory this means that a conforming ECMAScript implementation requires an infinite memory machine.
 Unfortunately, these are currently unavailable.
-Since JavaScript is an implicitly-allocating language, the out-of-memory condition could cause computation to fail at any time.
+Since ECMAScript is an implicitly-allocating language, the out-of-memory condition could cause computation to fail at any time.
 If these failures are reported in a recoverable manner without rollback, such as by a thrown exception (cite JVM), then defensive programming becomes impossible.
-This would be contrary to the goals of at least SES and indeed to much JavaScript code.
+This would be contrary to the goals of at least SES and indeed to much ECMAScript code.
 (TODO link to SAB discussion of containing failure.)
 Thus, at least SES computation, and any synchronous computation it is entangled with, on unpredictable errors must either be preemptively aborted without running further user code